oscarlr/MsPAC/README.md

 #### `phase-bam`
 In the first step `phase-bam`, a bam file is created.
 This bam file is a copy of the input bam file with a read group annotation added to the reads.
 A read group annotation of 1 and 2 corresponds to haplotype 1 and 2.
 The read group annotation of 0 corresponds to unassignable reads.
 #### `prep-reads`
 In the second step `prep-reads`, several bam files are created.
 These bam contain the raw reads seperated by chromosome and haplotype.
-It makes the process of searching for these reads much during the Quiver process, where haplotype specific reads are used to clean the haplotype-specific contigs.
+It makes the process of searching for these reads much faster during the Quiver process, where haplotype specific reads are used to clean the haplotype-specific contigs.
 #### `assembly`
 In the third step `assembly`, the haplotypes are assembled.
 During this process folders will be created for each region.
 Within each folder there is a bash script that runs the assembly process.
 MsPAC can submit these bash scripts as a single job into the cluster (this speeds up the process).
 #### `sv-calling`